-Doctor’s Best Digestive Enzymes have by some people been praised as superior to many other digestive enzyme supplements that I’ve reviewed.
-Let’s see if we can agree on this claim.
-Please keep in mind that each individual has unique needs.
-It can, therefore, be very personal why a certain formula works better than another.
-This means that some people need to try a few different brands and see which works best.
+Doctor’s Best Digestive Enzymes is one of the best digestive enzyme supplements that I’ve reviewed.
+Let’s see if you agree with this claim.
+Please keep in mind that each individual has unique needs and it can, therefore, be very personal why a certain formula works better than another.

 In any case, the point of my reviews is to indicate the true quality of a product and help customers make wise choices.